RapidDevelopmentStudios/MoreGDT/README.md

 - A helpbook that shows the latest changes in MoreGDT and links you to places like our website and more

-## Planned changes for MoreGDT 0.3 Beta 3

-- Improved announcements (Some announcements are already designed as planned but most are not and appear to have broken buttons but this is just how things are in beta 2 since this feature will be complete in beta 3)

-- New Voogle Pikzel

-- More vNidia platforms

-- Announcement and release dates to be perfected for the following platforms: Grapintosh, grPhone, grPad, vNidia, Nexis.

-- Images for most of the Grapintosh computers

 ## Current beta release

 - MoreGDT 0.3 Beta 2 (Not compatible with previous saves)